mkorthof/chrupd/README.md

 _( defaults in **bold**  )_

-## Installation
+## Usage

 Usually Chromium installation is automatically taken care of by running the downloaded Installer ('mini_installer.exe').
-In case the installer left a logfile it's path is shown (and logged to chrupd.log).
+In case the installer left a logfile it's path wil be shown.

 If the Editor releases Chromium as an zip or 7z archive, the script will to try to extract it to these paths: